benburry/megamaid/README.md

 Disclaimers
 -----------
 This works for us, but it might well not work for you.
-I accept no responsibility if this does terrible, terrible things to your database
+I accept no responsibility if this does terrible, terrible things to your database.

+All credit to @barn for naming